GD-MAE: Generative Decoder for MAE Pre-training on LiDAR Point Clouds: Appendix

 \subsection{Qualitative Results}

+Figure~\ref{fig:recon_vis} shows several examples of the reconstructed point clouds on the Waymo validation set.
+The model catches the distinctive LiDAR scans along the ground plane and demonstrates a knowledge of the basic geometry.
 Figure~\ref{fig:det_vis} illustrates the detection results of our method on the Waymo validation set.
 Our model can predict accurate bounding boxes for distant and highly occluded objects, demonstrating the high-quality predictions of our model.